Faculty Semester Information

 Please note that some students might not have the necessary equipment to use Monitor.
 For example, a webcam is required.
 If you have questions or concerns after reviewing the links, please let us know at .
 Training is available from Academic Technology.
 The schedule of trainings is located here, or contact to schedule an appointment.

-New!
 Concourse Syllabus Tool

 All syllabi must be posted in Canvas using the Syllabus tool to meet Title III compliance.
 However, syllabi for online courses must also be made publicly available according to Memorandum 14.
-To facilitate this, the College has added a new tool called Concourse.
+To facilitate this, the College has added a tool called Concourse.
 To make syllabi publicly available via Concourse, faculty upload their syllabi in the CCP Syllabus tool in Canvas, in addition to loading it to the regular Syllabus tool in Canvas.
 Faculty should upload their syllabi no later than the first day of class, if not before, to allow students the opportunity to be adequately prepared for the semester.

 Concourse allows syllabi to be accessible from Coursefinder when a student searches for a course, and also to be posted to the website for syllabi maintained by Online Learning.
 If you have questions about this tool or need assistance, please contact .

-Service Hours
+Student Support Service Hours

 Both in-person and virtual services will be available for spring, and students can also access services through the Student Support Services site, as well as financial and community resources.